YellowLabTools/YellowLabTools/README.md

 ## How it works

 The tool is based on the fabulous [Phantomas](https://github.com/macbre/phantomas) by Maciej Brencz, that loads a page and collects many web performance metrics.
-I rewrote some modules to deeper analyse Javascript interactions with the DOM (especially with jQuery).
+I rewrote some modules to deeper analyze Javascript interactions with the DOM (especially with jQuery).
 And then it is wrapped inside a small NodeJS server to get an interface (inspired by my favorite tool: [WebPageTest](http://www.webpagetest.org/)).

 **There are so many things left to do, your help would be greatly appreciated!
 Please report bugs, ask for evolutions and come code with me.**